inertiarobotics/Pan-Tilt-Camera-A/README.md

 # Pan Tilt Mechanism Version A
 For Raspberry Pi Camera V2.

-(See a less bulkier version [Pan Tilt Camera B](https://github.com/inertiarobotics/Pan-Tilt-Camera-B)
+(For a less bulkier version [Pan Tilt Camera B](https://github.com/inertiarobotics/Pan-Tilt-Camera-B))

 # Why ?
 The widely available pan tilt mechanism kits sold by adafruit, sparkfun or piromoni (https://www.sparkfun.com/products/14391) are quite cheap and handy to setup , but lack to deliver stability.
 They servo necks rattles and wiggles under motion.
 This design uses bearings at pan and tilt positions to offer a stabler design.